Broadcast signal intrusion: WBLI and WBAB (2006)

 On the morning of Wednesday, May 17, 2006, the signal of Babylon, New York, FM radio station WBAB was hijacked for about 90 seconds while the signal jammers broadcast the song "Nigger Hatin' Me" by 1960s-era white supremacist country singer Johnny Rebel.
 Roger Luce, the station's morning host, said at the time, "I've never seen this in 22 years on this radio station [...]
 Whatever that was [...] it was very racist."
 Former program director John Olsen said, "This was not some child's prank, this was a federal offense."

 The hijack was likely accomplished by overpowering the studio transmitter link (STL) signal to the transmitter in Dix Hills.
-A signal hijacking with the same song happened to WBAB's sister station WBLI about two weeks earlier on a Sunday night.
+A signal hijacking with the same song happened to WBLI, WBAB's sister station, about two weeks earlier on a Sunday night.

 Zombie apocalypse Emergency Alert System hijackings (2013)

 On February 11, 2013, Great Falls, Montana, CBS affiliate KRTV had their Emergency Alert System hijacked with an audible message warning viewers that "the bodies of the dead are rising from their graves and attacking the living."
 Later the same night in Marquette, Michigan, and the early morning hours in La Crosse, Wisconsin, the same type of hijacking and reference to a "zombie invasion" was made over the EAS systems of CBS affiliate WKBT-DT, ABC affiliate WBUP and PBS member station WNMU during primetime programming.
-Shortly afterward, PBS affiliate KENW of Portales, New Mexico, was struck with a similar hacking incident, repeating similar information regarding zombies; however, this led to the arrest of the hacker of the four television stations.
+Shortly afterward, PBS affiliate KENW of Portales, New Mexico, was struck with a similar hacking incident, repeating similar information regarding zombies.

+MNCTV and TPI (2015)

+In 2014, Tutut announced plans for relaunch of the original TPI, although it has yet to materialize.
+In October 2015, MNCTV's Jakarta frequencies suffered from broadcast signal intrusions in which color bars reading "TPI 37 UHF" appeared for a brief period of time.
+Tutut's TPI denied the responsibility for the hijacking.